 During the day, Middle School students may choose to participate in an existing student-run club or to start one themselves!
 Clubs have included the Debate Club, GSA, Diversity Club, Green Team, Digital Diversity, and Drawing Club.
 Students also may participate in extracurricular music groups during the day such as Jazz Band, Cubscats, and private music lessons.

 Built into the six-day rotating schedule are times that offer students the chance to connect with their advisories, participate in service learning, and practice effective time management with their workloads.
 Assemblies, morning meetings, and advisory periods happen during Community Time.
 During Flex Time, students can meet with teachers, work with a study group, participate in a club or activity, or simply have time to socialize with friends.

 Throughout their Middle School years, students learn about the five stages of service learning, the ethics of service, and the role of youth as change agents in the community and world.
 Students complete reflective personal inventories that enable them to more effectively put their own skills and interests to use in working in partnership with community organizations.

-Eighth-Grade Program: All eighth graders spend a series of service days in either the fall or the spring doing service learning projects at different sites.
+In eighth grade, students spend a series of service days in either the fall or the spring doing service projects with RCDS community partners.